ivyy-poison/tp/docs/UserGuide.md

 Therefore, to avoid unintentionally losing any information while editing tags, we recommend using the <a href="#adding-tags-to-employees--add-tag">add tag</a> and <a href="#removing-tags-from-employees--delete-tag">delete-tag</a> commands instead for editing tags.
 </box>

-3. Press "enter" on your keyboard and you should see the changes applied to the employee.
+3. Press "Enter" on your keyboard and you should see the changes applied to the employee.

 | Error message                                                                                                                                          | Why it happens                                                                                                  | Fix                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             |
 |--------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|